Gas blending for scuba diving: Application

 For some diving, gas mixtures other than normal atmospheric air (21% oxygen, 78% nitrogen, 1% trace gases) can be used to advantage, so long as the diver is competent in their use.
 The most commonly used mixture is nitrox, also referred to as Enriched Air Nitrox (EAN), which is air with extra oxygen, often with 32% or 36% oxygen, and thus less nitrogen, reducing the risk of decompression sickness or allowing longer exposure to the same pressure for equal risk.
 The reduced nitrogen may also allow for no stops or shorter decompression stop times or a shorter surface interval between dives.
-A common misconception is that nitrox can reduce narcosis, but research has shown that oxygen is also narcotic.
+The hypothesis that nitrox can reduce narcosis may have some validity, as research has shown that if oxygen is also narcotic, it works differently to nitrogen, and apparently to a lesser effect.

 The increased partial pressure of oxygen due to the higher oxygen content of nitrox increases the risk of oxygen toxicity, which becomes unacceptable below the maximum operating depth of the mixture.
 To displace nitrogen without the increased oxygen concentration, other diluent gases can be used, usually helium, when the resultant three gas mixture is called trimix, and when the nitrogen is fully substituted by helium, heliox.

 For dives requiring long decompression stops, divers may carry cylinders containing different gas mixtures for the various phases of the dive, typically designated as Travel, Bottom, and Decompression gases.
 These different gas mixtures may be used to extend bottom time, reduce inert gas narcotic effects, and reduce decompression times.